ABOUT LIVE GOOD

 Our goal is to model and inspire conscientious manufacturing: promoting local, organic methods that make a positive impact on people and the planet.
 By manufacturing in the United States, Live Good can ensure that the highest standards of hygiene and fair labor practices are maintained.
 All products are manufactured in California using 100% certified organic source materials and eco-conscious, community-minded practices.

 Meet Live Good Founder, Jennifer Chi

 Jennifer has always been passionate about the natural world.
-A native of California, she learned the art of traditional brush painting as a child, composing scenes of mountains and rivers that captured her reverence for the beauty of nature.
+As a child growing up in California, she learned the art of traditional brush painting using black and white ink on rice paper, composing vast scenes of mountains and rivers.

 Later, while receiving her B.A. from Stanford University, Jennifer focused on international relations, assisting scholars at the Hoover Research Institution in analyzing disease migration in developing nations.
 She earned her law degree from George Washington University before becoming an international investigator examining factory production in Asia and working on human rights cases.
 As a human rights investigator, Jennifer observed countless workers overseas get sick from toxic materials, unsanitary conditions, while laboring excessively long hours for minimal compensation.

 Through her international experiences, Jennifer formed a vision of a new mode of commerce that would prioritize human and environmental health.

 "As a woman, I feel fortunate to have been born and raised in the United States.
 The one thing that is always on my mind when traveling abroad is the state of women in that particular region.
 Although I find all cultures and countries to be beautiful in their own way, I see that gender inequality is alarmingly prevalent around the world...
 Why was it important to manufacture in the USA?
 I wanted my company to be a strong reflection of my values and principles, which are rooted in the American civil liberties culture."